osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 +----------------+-------------+---------------+------------------------------------------------------------+

 Note that in the values array, properties of each asset designated with the ``isindex`` keyword must be unique.
 The scope of uniqueness is the OMF application.

+When creating an asset type definition, if you specify the version property with a value other than the default value of 1.0.0.0, you must specify the same type version in the typeversion property of the container.
+Otherwise, the default default typeversion of 1.0.0.0 is assumed.

 Creating Links
 --------------